Teaching Text-to-Image Models to Communicate in Dialog

 \subsection{Tailored Text Concatenation Strategy}

-Since dialog-to-image generation and text-to-image generation share many similarities, fine-tuning pre-trained text-to-image models is more effective to accomplish dialog-to-image generation building upon the model's existing ability to align text and image information.
-Furthermore, after training on the text-to-image datasets, the model has acquired a significant amount of external knowledge so that it could capture the common entities accurately, facilitating image generation.
+Fine-tuning pre-trained text-to-image models is more effective to accomplish dialog-to-image generation building upon the model's existing ability to align text and image information.
+Furthermore, the pre-trained model has acquired a significant amount of external knowledge so that it could capture the common entities accurately, facilitating image generation.
 Fine-tuning instead of training from scratch also keeps computational resources and time costs minimal.

-In consideration of above aspects, we devise a customized fine-tuning approach simultaneously maintaining the unique structure of dialog text.
+Thus we devise a customized fine-tuning approach simultaneously maintaining the unique structure of dialog text.
 Conversations, unlike image captions, typically involve multiple participants discussing varied topics.
-This enriches image details but demands strong text comprehension skills from the model.
+This enriches image details but demands strong text comprehension skills of the model.
 Inability to differentiate between speakers' information even would disrupt image generation.
-In order to distinct different speakers to help models comprehensive dialog context, we tried various ways of connecting dialog statements (refer to Section \ref{analysis} for more details) as input and found that appending a special symbol \texttt{`\#'} before each turn of a dialog achieved the best performance among all the approaches.
-Concretely, given a dialog-image sample $S=(C,I)$, where $C$ and $I$ represent the dialog context and the corresponding image, respectively.
-The dialog context $C=\{c_{k}\}^{K}_{k=1}$, where $c_{k}, \forall k \in \{1,\dots,K\}$ denotes each turn before image appears.
-We first add \texttt{`\#'} before $c_{k}, \forall k \in \{1,\dots,K\}$, then concatenate all the sentences as the final text input.
+Therefore, we tried various ways of connecting dialog statements (refer to \S\ref{analysis} for more details) as input and found that appending a special symbol \texttt{`\#'} before each turn of a dialog achieved the best performance among all the approaches.
+Concretely, given a dialog-image sample $\mathcal{S}=(\mathcal{C},\mathcal{I})$, where $\mathcal{C}$ and $\mathcal{I}$ represent the dialog context and the corresponding image, respectively.
+The dialog context $\mathcal{C}=\{\boldsymbol{c}_{k}\}^{K}_{k=1}$, where $\boldsymbol{c}_{k}, \forall k \in \{1,\dots,K\}$ denotes each turn before image appears.
+We first add \texttt{`\#'} before $\boldsymbol{c}_{k}, \forall k \in \{1,\dots,K\}$, then concatenate all the sentences as the final text input.